MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 ### Step 1 — Asset universe

-I download the csv of the **20 assets** representing different sectors.
+I download the csv of the **20 assets** representing different sectors from Stooq website https://stooq.com/.
-All assets are USD-denominated total return series.
+All assets are USD.

 I also include one defensive asset: